 Figure 4 demonstrates a puncture wound in a 21-year-old female after stepping on a gardening tool barefoot.
 Her father cut the remainder of the tool off prior to presentation.
 A tetanus booster and antibiotics were administered in the emergency department.
 The patient was taken for emergent removal of the foreign body in the operating room.
 An ancillary incision was created to the dorsolateral foot at the area of skin tenting.
-Grass and debris were expressed from this ancillary incision, and the area was flushed using ronment through a break in the skin.
+Grass and debris were expressed from this ancillary incision, and the area was flushed using gravity laronment through a break in the skin.
 Open fractures of the tibia are the most common open long bone fracture, occurring in 3.4 per 100,000 people annually, primarily from high energy trauma.4,5 Since its description in 1976, the Guistilo Anderson Classification has been the most widely used classification for open fracture management.
-The rate of infection correlates with the grade of fracture, with 0-2% Wound healed uneventfully following surgical in Grade I, 2-7% in washout and delayed primary closure.
+The rate of infection correlateswithFigure 5: Open fracture following fall on the ice.the grade of frac-Wound healed uneventfully following surgicalture, with 0-2 %washout and delayed primary closure.